 In December 2004, Judge Ballinger was appointed to the Marion County Municipal Court and, thereafter in November of 2005, was elected to her first term as Judge of the Marion County Municipal Court.
-She is currently in her first full term.
+She is currently in her third full term.

 Since Judge Ballinger has taken the bench in the Marion Municipal Court, she has instituted a victim assistant program at the court, commenced an aggressive collections program to capture past-due fines and costs, established a probation fee to supplement the probation budget, and created a "driving-under-suspension docket" so as to assist and guide individuals in the acquisition of a valid driver's license.

 Judge Ballinger received the ATHENA award in 2012 and the McLin award for innovations in community control in 2017.

 Judge Ballinger oversees three specialized dockets: a mental health docket, a drug court and a veteran’s treatment court.

 Judge Ballinger and her husband, John Shank, reside in Marion, Ohio.
 Judge Ballinger has two sons and three step children.
 She enjoys biking, hiking and pickleball.